 gets the job done

 I feel somewhat philanthropic when working with Sellers to bring their property to market.
 I feel a duty to tell them what they need to hear, not what they want to hear.
-According to your priorities I will customize our approach to get the price you want, when you want it.
+I will customize our approach according to your priorities to get the price you want when you want it.

 If you are seriously interested in having me help you sell Your Tahoe Home, then you might want to read Mr. Leiberman’s letter below.
 I have always asked my clients to share something that made a difference when they take the time to write a testimonial.
 I was floored when Mr. Leiberman sent me his account of our experience.
 I could not have described my approach to marketing homes better myself.